 Questions To Ask a Realtor When Buying or Selling in London Ontario

-Your decision to buy a home in London, Ontario, involves more than looking at two or three houses, making an offer, and moving in.
+Your decision to buy or sell a home in London, Ontario, involves more than looking at two or three houses, making an offer, and moving in.

 Working with the right real estate salesperson will make a massive difference in your satisfaction metre!

 Unless you have experience interviewing people (and real estate salespeople in particular), you won’t always know what questions to ask.

 Tip: Make sure he or she is not telling you just what you want to hear.

 Question #1: How Long Have You Been a Real Estate Sales Person?